Jurassic Park (pinball)

-There have been four pinball adaptations of the film Jurassic Park franchise: a physical table released by Data East the same year the film came out, Sega's 1997 The Lost World which is based on the second movie of the series, a virtual table developed by Zen Studios on the franchise's 25th anniversary and a new physical table released by Stern Pinball a year after.
-All four tables behave differently.
+There have been five pinball adaptations of the Jurassic Park franchise: a physical table released by Data East the same year the film came out, Sega's 1997 The Lost World which is based on the second movie of the series, a virtual table developed by Zen Studios on the franchise's 25th anniversary in 2018, another physical table released by Stern Pinball a year after, and a further table from Stern in 2021.
+All five tables have different designs.

 Original Data East version

+Design

+The most prominent feature of the table is the animated T-Rex head which can pick up and swallow the ball.
+Williams complained to Data East that the T-Rex following the ball around the table violated a patent used on FunHouse, and Data East issued a software update to change this feature.

+The side of the cabinet has Jurassic Park and a stylized dinosaur taken from the film poster.

 Gameplay

 There are 11 gameplay modes, called "Computer Screens".
 They are started by shooting the right scoop, called "Control Room", when it is lit.
 These modes are stackable (i.e., one mode can be running while another mode is in progress).
 The Control Room is briefly lit by the right ramp or either inlane, and is permanently lit by shooting the Power Shed (the right scoop) on the upper-right side of the playfield.